 Over 97 percent of Vermonters value the working landscape.
 The “working landscape” consists of agriculture, food system, forestry, and forest products based businesses.
 Approximately 20 percent of Vermont’s land is used for agricultural purposes and 75 percent as forestry.
 The backbone of Vermont’s heritage and economic viability is the working landscape.
 The 2012 Legislative session brought with it a renewed commitment to Vermonters' values by passing the Working Lands Enterprise initiative for the management and investment of $1 million into agricultural and forestry based businesses.
-This year the Working Lands Enterprise Initiative received a $1.215 million appropriation for investments into the farm, food system, forestry, and forest product sector.
+Each year the Working Lands Enterprise Initiative receives an appropriation for investments into the farm, food system, forestry, and forest product sector.

 Goals of the Working Lands Initiative

 As outlined in the Findings section of Act 142: